 (4) Dispositional alternatives: whether future criminal conduct by the juvenile will be deterred by the dispositional alternatives available; whether the dispositional alternatives would diminish the gravity of the offense.
-[1997, c.
-645, §3 (RPR).]
+[2015, c.
+409, §1 (AMD).]

-E. The Juvenile Court shall bind a juvenile over to the Superior Court if it finds:
+E. The Juvenile Court shall bind a juvenile over for prosecution as an adult if it finds: